 Here are some ways to make dinner easier and more pleasant for everyone:

-- Talk and tell stories.
+Talk and tell stories.
 Dinner conversations can help increase a child’s vocabulary.
 Plus, hearing his family’s stories can help build your child’s resilience.
-This is especially important for kids with learning and attention issues.
+This is especially important for kids with learning and thinking differences.

 Keep the focus on dinner.
 Try to make sure that if your child needs to get up and run around, he can do it for the sake of the meal.
 Put him in charge of clearing plates and getting glasses of water for people, for instance.
 And ask everyone to put away their phones during dinner to limit distractions.